Otros Ejercicios

 "Some socialists seem to believe

-people should be in a state computer
+be numbers in a state computer

-We they should be individuals
+We believe should be individuals

 We're all unequal

-No one, heavens, is like anyone else
+No one, thank heavens, is quite like anyone else

-However much the socialists
+much the socialists

 May pretend otherwise